HirogaKatageri/boring/README.md

 # Boring App

-A modern Android application showcasing best practices in Android development using Kotlin, Jetpack Compose, and a clean architecture approach.
+A modern Android application for boring purposes...

 ## Project Overview

 Boring App is a sample application that demonstrates how to build a modern Android app following recommended architecture patterns and using the latest libraries and tools.
 The app fetches user data from a remote API (DummyJSON) and displays it in a paginated list, with support for offline caching and detailed user views.

 ## Project Structure